dag/flask-genshi/docs/index.rst

 .. module:: flaskext.genshi

 Flask-Genshi is an extension to `Flask`_ that allows you to easily use `Genshi`_ for templating.

+Features:

-It knows how to render a template based on the file extension and can create :class:`~flask.Response` objects with mimetype set accordingly.
+* Render to an ``app.response_class`` based on template filename extension and set mimetype and doctype accordingly
+* Easy switching of ie. HTML rendering methods (HTML4, XHTML, HTML…)
+* Genshi filters with a syntax fit for Flask
+* Flask Jinja globals, filters and tests
+* :class:`flask.Module` templates loading
+* Flask context processors
+* Rendering from strings

+Not quite yet, but planned:

+* Signals

 Source code and issue tracking at `Bitbucket`_.